alderven/relayr/README.md

 * Use test framework to organize and run tests, e.g. [pytest](https://docs.pytest.org/en/latest/).

-* Use tearup/teardown (in terms of pytests it is called [fixtures](https://docs.pytest.org/en/latest/fixture.html)) for test data preparation/deletion and for reusing components in other tests.
+* Use tearup/teardown (in terms of pytest it is called [fixtures](https://docs.pytest.org/en/latest/fixture.html)) for test data preparation/deletion and for reusing components in other tests.

 * Use [parametrization](https://docs.pytest.org/en/latest/parametrize.html) in order to avoid duplication of code.

-* Create test independed from each other.
+* Create test independend from each other.

 * Use steps-expected result structure in test.